featherbear/tutoring-unsw-23t1-cs6443/.slidesData/content/week1.md

 🍉 Food - Sure thing

-🎥 Recordings - Yes, next slide
+🎥 Recordings - No :(

 👩‍🏫 Lab Attendance - Not marked